yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-22-matrix-calculus.md

 \frac{\partial \mathbf{Ax}}{\partial \mathbf{x}} = \mathbf{A}
 $$

 which pleasantly reminds us of the identity $\frac{\partial ax}{\partial x} = a$ for scalars.
-What a delightful extension from the unidimensional scalar world to the multi-dimensional matrix universe!
+What a delightful extension from the one-dimensional scalar world to the multi-dimensional matrix universe!
 Isn't nature wonderful?

 With the definition
 $$\left( \frac{\partial \mathbf{f}}{\partial \mathbf{x}}\right)_{n,m} = \frac{\partial f_{m}}{\partial x_n}$$ however, we would get